MicrosoftDocs/Contribute/Contribute/index.md

 Welcome to the [docs.microsoft.com](https://docs.microsoft.com) (Docs) Contributor Guide!

-Several of our documentation sets are Open Source, hosted on GitHub.
+Several of our documentation sets are open source, hosted on GitHub.
 More teams are adopting this model all the time.
+Even document sets that are not completely open source have public-facing repos where you are invited to make pull requests.
 It streamlines and improves communication between the product engineers, the content teams, and our customers.
 Working in the open provides several advantages:

-- We plan in the open to get feedback on what docs are most needed.
+- Open source repos plan in the open to get feedback on what docs are most needed.
-- We review in the open to publish the most helpful content on our first release.
+- Open source repos review in the open to publish the most helpful content on our first release.
-- We update in the open to make it easier to continuously improve the content.
+- Open source repos update in the open to make it easier to continuously improve the content.

 The user experience on [docs.microsoft.com](https://docs.microsoft.com) integrates [GitHub](https://github.com) workflows directly to make it even easier.
 Start by [editing the document you are viewing](#quick-edits-to-existing-documents).
 Or, help by [reviewing new topics](#review-open-prs), or [create quality issues](#create-quality-issues).

 > [!IMPORTANT]
 > All repositories that publish to docs.microsoft.com have adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/) or the [.NET Foundation Code of Conduct](https://dotnetfoundation.org/code-of-conduct).
 For more information, see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/).
 Or contact [opencode@microsoft.com](mailto:opencode@microsoft.com), or [conduct@dotnetfoundation.org](mailto:conduct@dotnetfoundation.org) with any questions or comments.<br>
 >
 > Minor corrections or clarifications to documentation and code examples in public repositories are covered by the [docs.microsoft.com Terms of Use](https://docs.microsoft.com/legal/termsofuse).
-New or significant changes will generate a comment in the pull request, asking you to submit an online Contribution License Agreement (CLA) if you are not an employee of Microsoft.
+New or significant changes generate a comment in the pull request, asking you to submit an online Contribution License Agreement (CLA) if you are not an employee of Microsoft.
 We need you to complete the online form before we can accept your pull request.

 ## Quick edits to existing documents

 Quick edits streamline the process to report and fix small errors and omissions in documents.
 Despite all efforts, small grammar and spelling errors do make their way into our published documents.
-While you can create issues to report mistakes, you can save both yourself and us time by creating a pull request (PR) to fix the issue.
-Every article displays an edit button as shown in the following figure.
-Clicking the edit button takes you to the source on GitHub.
+While you can create issues to report mistakes, it's faster and easier to create a pull request (PR) to fix the issue.
+Almost every article displays an edit button as shown in the following figure.
+Clicking the **Edit** button takes you to the source file on GitHub.

 ![Location of the Edit link](./media/index/edit-article.png)

-Next, click the pencil icon, shown in the figure below, to edit the article.
+Next, click the pencil icon, shown in the following figure to edit the article.

 > [!NOTE]
 > If the pencil icon is grayed out, you need to login to your GitHub account, or create a new account.
 Make your changes in the web editor.
 You can click the **Preview changes** tab to check formatting of your change.